kr55/ssiscataloger/index.md

 ***Overwrite environment variable values***

-‘Overwrite environment variable values’ setting recreates environment variables & parameter default values in the target.
+The ‘Overwrite environment variable values’ setting recreates environment variables and parameter default values in the target.
 Note here that you may lose target data in this case.

 ***Export sensitive data***